VisualService/dotnet-zoom-meeting-SDK/README.md

 ## SAMPLE APP

-Uses mobile.buildtools for the zoom jwt.
-You need a file called appsettings.json at the root of your repo Refer to the Zoom Meeting SDK documentation on how to create a jwt
+Uses the awesome [mobile.buildtools](https://mobilebuildtools.com/config/appsettings/configuration/) for the zoom jwt.
+You need a file called appsettings.json at the root of your repo
+Refer to the Zoom Meeting SDK documentation on how to create a jwt

 ```json